 Remington College lowers tuition by nearly 50% for Patient Care Technician program

-NASHVILLE, TN, 2022-Mar-30 — /EPR Network/ — As prices rise because of inflation, Remington College is making sure that students at its Nashville campus in Tennessee, are feeling the exact opposite.
+MEMPHIS, TN, 2022-Mar-31 — /EPR Network/ — As prices rise because of inflation, Remington College is making sure that students at its Memphis campus in Tennessee, are feeling the exact opposite.

 “At Remington College, we are committed to providing affordable education in programs that support the communities we serve,” said Brandon Shedron, Remington College President.
 “We want to help students in these programs enter the industry and pursue a successful career at a lower cost.
 We’re thrilled to offer this and make a difference for our students.”